Tutorial 8 - Building a Liquid API GET Endpoint Page powered by GraphQL queries

 A successful JSON endpoint will return valid JSON in the body, as in the example here (other formats should also be checked for valid formats).

-Changing the URL parameters should allow you to return different responses:
+Changing the URL parameters should allow you to return different responses

 Common issues:

-• Your URL should contain any query parameters you need for your query.
-E.g. in my example, page and per_page are mandatory.
+are mandatory.
 Below is an invalid response body resulting from missing URL parameters:

 Congratulations!
 You've built a working GET endpoint using GraphQL and Liquid!